 - Clear retainers – made from clear plastic.

-- Fixed retainers – are cemented to the back of your teeth indefinitely; and
+- Fixed retainers – are thin wires adhered to the back of your front teeth ( top and bottom).

 - Hawley retainers – made of acrylic and wire, and are often referred to as ‘plates’.